How Hospice Care Supports the Whole Family, Not Just the Patient

 Hospice Is a Team — And You're Part of It

-Hospice care is built around a team approach, with patients and families at the center.
-Care plans are designed in collaboration with loved ones, respecting the wishes, cultures, and values of those involved.
-Your voice matters, and you’re never just a visitor in your loved one’s care — you're a partner in it.
+Choosing hospice is not about giving up — it's about gaining a team.
+Care plans are designed in collaboration with families, respecting the wishes, cultures, and values of those involved.
+Your voice matters, and you're never just a visitor in your loved one's care — you're a partner in it.

-At Universal Health Net, we’re here not just to care for your loved one — but to care for you, too.
-If you have questions about how hospice works, or whether it may be the right time, our team is always here to talk.
+At Universal Health Net, we're here not just to care for your loved one — but to care for you, too.
+If you have questions about how hospice works or whether it may be the right time, we'd love to hear from you.